Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 • Avoiding food waste by planning effectively.

-Using the MyPlate food guide or the current USDA nutrition model, plan a meal for trail hiking or backpacking that includes one breakfast, one lunch, one dinner, and one snack.
+6a) Using the MyPlate food guide or the current USDA nutrition model, plan a day of meals for trail hiking or backpacking that includes one breakfast, one lunch, one dinner, and one snack.
 These meals must consider weight, not require refrigeration and are to be consumed by three to five people (including you).
 List the equipment and utensils needed to prepare and serve these meals.

 6b) Create a shopping list for your meals, showing the amount of food needed to prepare and serve each meal, and the cost for each meal.

-6c) Share and discuss your meal plan and shopping list with your counselor.
+6c) Share and discuss your menu and shopping list with your counselor.
 Your plan must include how to repackage foods for your hike or backpacking trip to eliminate as much bulk, weight, and garbage as possible.

 6d) While on a trail hike or backpacking trip, prepare and serve two meals and a snack from the menu planned for this requirement.
 At least one of those meals must be cooked over a fire, or an approved trail stove (with proper supervision).